In our experience, we’ve found Dry Needling to be a powerful treatment for musculoskeletal and referred pain.

 Superficial needling (transverse) is the method used to treat referred pain from primary nerve impingement/pathology.
 These are things like sciatica, headache, and arm pain from disc bulge in the neck.
 In this scenario, a patient experiences pain in a limb with out any actual injury to the painful area, due to compression of the nerve (centrally) supplying the skin in that region.
 By inserting the needle transversely into the skin, and applying several needles throughout the region of referred pain, we maximise the number of nociceptors being stimulated.
 After some time (this treatment often takes 15-20mins, as opposed to 3-5min for structural), the continuous noxious stimulus is inhibited by the brain (descending pain inhibition) by modulating the activity in the dorsal horn of the spinal cord.
 This results in relief of the referred pain.

-Generally, we find Dry Needling to be a powerful treatment for musculoskeletal and referred pain.
-While it is not every patient’s cup of tea (due to needle phobia), for those who endure it there is often significant relief of pain, which last much longer than simply using other manual techniques such as massage or trigger point release with manual pressure.
-So if your therapist suggests it may help you, give it a go!
+Generally, we find Dry Needling to be a safe and effective treatment for musculoskeletal and referred pain, though we still don’t really have a great understanding of the physiology behind it.
+While it is not every patient’s cup of tea (due to needle phobia), for those who endure it there is often significant relief of pain, which last much longer than simply using other manual techniques such as massage or other manual therapies.